Pulsatile Tinnitus: Hearing Heartbeat, Fluttering, Whooshing Sound in Ear

 Irregular Blood Vessels

 With the flow of blood through damaged or kinked vessels in the brain and near or around the ear, there can be a change in pressure and noise.
-A narrow or kinked neck artery or vein can also be the reason for the sound.
+A narrow or kinked neck artery or vein can also be the reason which makes you hear a heartbeat in the ear.

 If you think you’re experiencing pulsatile tinnitus then get an appointment with your otolaryngologist as soon as possible.
 A review of your symptoms and your medical history will be the first step of your examination.